 I walk and keep moving.
 Okay.
 That all works in my favor.
 What else?
-Almost every doctor or medical professional will tell you that the attitude and outlook of the patient plays an Now she can be a "born than 5% of the people afflicted important role in treatment and recovery.
+Almost every doctor or medical professional will tell you that the attitude and outthan 5% of the people afflicted important role in treatment and recovery.

 I believe I will be a survivor.